New York wasn’t the first state to see a severe outbreak of the coronavirus, but it quickly became the most deeply impacted.

 The first case in the state — a woman who had recently traveled to Iran — was confirmed on March 1.
 A day later, Gov. Andrew Cuomo said that the woman was in isolation.
 And while he expected the virus to spread in the community, he also said “there’s no reason for concern.”

 Two and a half months later, nearly 350,000 New Yorkers have had the virus and more than 22,000 people in the state have died.
 In New York City alone there had been nearly 200,000 cases as of May 14.
 The economy has been crushed and workers from numerous industries — including real estate — are suffering.

 There have been some glimmers of hope along the way as well, and officials are now inching toward reopening parts of the economy.
 It’s a fluid situation, so here’s what’s going on in the state, followed by some of the most populous counties:

 Statewide cases and deaths

-- Nearly 1.5 million New Yorkers have so far been tested for coronavirus.
+- Over 3 million New Yorkers have so far been tested for coronavirus.

 Statewide crisis response